matheuristic/plan9port-config/README.md

   selection with the result instead of outputting to the Error window.
 - `s2t`: Replaces spaces with tabs, specify an argument to change the number of spaces to a tab from the default of `$tabwidth`.
+- `sp`: Wrapper to run [Enchant](https://github.com/AbiWord/enchant)
+  spellchecker on the current Acme window with plumbable output.
 - `Slide`: Start slideshow for current directory, where the slides are text files and slide sequence is given by an `index` file containing filenames of the text files (with no leading directories) with one